 How to Clean and Repair Gutters

-Do not underestimate the importance of cleaning your gutters.
-Clogged gutters can cause damage to your roof, cause your basement to flood, destroy landscaping and undermine your home’s foundation.
-Prevent this damage by cleaning your gutters at least twice yearly — in the spring and fall.
+Clogged gutters can cause damage to your roof, cause your basement to flood, and lead to problems that can destroy landscaping and undermine your home’s foundation.
+Learn how to clean your gutters at least twice yearly — in the spring and fall — to prevent this damage.

 Clean gutters allow water to properly flow away from your home and prevent damage to many parts of your structure, and not just the roof.
 Stopped-up gutters can destroy soffits, fascia, siding, landscaping and your home's foundation — all of which are costly repairs you can avoid by just cleaning your gutters.